YOUR COMPANY IS LOOKING FOR CANADIAN RECEIVABLES FINANCING!

 RECOURSE VS NON RECOURSE FACTORING SERVICES

-A FINAL EXAMPLE OF A FACTORING TRANSACTION AND THE INVOICE FACTORING RATE AND COST
+WHAT IS AN EXAMPLE OF ARFINANCING / FACTORING TRANSACTION AND THE INVOICE FACTORING RATE AND COST

 Example Of Factoring Cost: Invoice Amount - $ 20,000 Factoring fee - 1.5% = $300 In the above example, your firm would get 90% of the 20,000 as soon as you invoice, namely $18,000.
 The balance of $2000 less the $300 fee is paid to you immediately on payment by your client and recorded as an interest expense/finance cost.